Kitware/CMake/Help/manual/ctest.1.rst

 When the resource allocation feature is used, CTest will not oversubscribe resources.
 For example, if a resource has 8 slots, CTest will not run tests that collectively use more than 8 slots at a time.
-This has the effect of limiting how many tests can run at any given time, even if a high ``-j`` argument is used, if those tests all use some slots from the same resource.
+This has the effect of limiting how many tests can run at any given time, even if a high :ctest-option:`-j` argument is used, if those tests all use some slots from the same resource.
 In addition, it means that a single test that uses more of a resource than is available on a machine will not run at all (and will be reported as ``Not Run``).

 A common use case for this feature is for tests that require the use of a GPU.
 Multiple tests can simultaneously allocate memory from a GPU, but if too many